Estimating customer delay and tardiness sensitivity from periodic queue length observations: Simulation analysis

 \section{Simulation analysis}

-This section presents simulation analysis of the performance of the estimator.
-Denote by $\hat{\theta}_n^{(k)}$ the estimate of the $k$th simulation, for $ \kappa=1,\ldots, 20$.
+This section presents simulation analysis of the performance of the estimator. {Let $\kappa = 1000$ be the number of simulations, and denote by $\hat{\theta}_n^{(k)}$ the estimate of the $k$th simulation, for $k=1,\ldots, \kappa$}.
 We compare the estimates obtained with the same number of observation points $m$ but different sample sizes $n$.
 We also compare the estimates with the same sample size but different number of observation points each day.
-We use Box-plots to represent estimates of the 20 simulations.
+We use Box-plots to represent estimates of the 1000 simulations.
 On each box, the central mark indicates the median, and the bottom and top edges of the box indicate the 25th and 75th percentiles, respectively.
 The whiskers extend to the most extreme data points not considered outliers, and the outliers are plotted individually using the '+' marker symbol.
-In our performance analysis, we compute the average of the estimates (AE), the standard deviation of the estimates (STD), and the $\mathcal{L}_2$ distance (MSE) between $\theta$ and its estimate, which are defined as
+In our performance analysis, we compute the average of the estimates (AE) and the {root-mean-square deviation (RMSD)} between $\theta$ and its estimate, which are defined as

 The main result of this section is that the estimator is robust to the number of observation points $m$.